Bad Lieutenant: Plot

 While drinking and shooting drugs as he drives through Times Square, the lieutenant listens to the final moments of the Dodgers game and shoots out his car stereo in a drug-fueled rage when the Mets win.
 Despite being unable to pay the $30,000 wager, he doubles his bet for the next game.
 The lieutenant spends the last of his money on more drinks when the Dodgers lose again.
 After scoring cocaine in a nightclub, he tries to double his bet again but the runner refuses, insisting that his bookie would kill him.

 The lieutenant picks up his $30,000 share from the drug dealer and calls the bookie personally to place his bet.
 They arrange to meet in front of Madison Square Garden.
 He then visits the red-haired junkie again for a final shot of heroin.
 At the church, he tells the nun that he will exact vengeance upon her attackers, but she repeats that she has forgiven them and leaves.
 In the resulting emotional breakdown, the lieutenant sees an apparition of Jesus and tearfully curses him before begging forgiveness for his crimes and sins.
 The figure is revealed to be a woman holding a golden chalice, which turns out to have been pawned at her husband's shop.

 With the help of the woman, the lieutenant tracks the two rapists to a nearby crack den in Spanish Harlem and cuffs them together.
-The three men then smoke crack while listening to the Mets win the pennant on a radio.
+The three men then smoke crack while watching the Mets win the pennant on a television.
 Instead of taking them to the station, he drives them to the Port Authority Bus Terminal and puts them on a bus with a cigar box containing the $30,000 and a promise not to return.
 After he leaves the terminal, he parks on the street in front of Penn Station.
 Another car drives up beside him, and the driver, presumably the bookie with whom the lieutenant had arranged to meet, fatally shoots the lieutenant before speeding off.
 A crowd begins to form as the police arrive.